-TRANSFERABILITY Acceptance of ACPL in transfer varies between sectors.
-Community and technical colleges have a reciprocity agreement which ensures that ACPL which is accepted at any of the CTCs will be accepted by the others.
+Acceptance of ACPL in transfer varies between sectors.
+Community and technical colleges have a reciprocity agreement, that if ACPL is accepted at one CTC the other CTCs will also accept it.
 State transfer policy ensures that receiving institutions grant credit for ACPL on the same basis for transfer students as for native students.
 The state transfer policy provides further detail.